 - Starting salaries for family support workers are typically between £18,000 and £24,000.

 - With experience or a particular specialism you can earn up to £35,000, especially if you're in a supervisory role.

 - Salaries for family support workers working as centre project and charity managers can be up to £50,000.

 Casual, sessional or relief family support workers are typically paid between £8.00 and £15.00 per hour.

 Income figures are intended as a guide only.

 Full-time family support workers usually work 37 hours per week.
 There are also part-time, casual and job share options available.

-Early mornings, evenings and weekend working can be necessary, in order to adapt to the needs of the family and their commitments, such as work and school hours.
+You may have to work early mornings, evenings and weekends to accommodate the family's needs and commitments, such as work and school hours.

 What to expect